OCT-FPGA/udp-network-demo/README.md

 The FPGA bitstream consists of (i) user logic, (ii) UDP stack, and (iii) cmac kernels.
 The user logic consists of sender and receiver logic which can either encrypt/decrypt or pass-through the incoming data using an AXI-Lite control signal.
 Network layer (UDP) and cmac are provided as binary files.
 Therefore, the user will only need to build the user logic, link it with the network layer binary file, and generate a bitstream.
 Note that sender and receiver bitstreams are identical, and either of the two hosts/FPGAs can be used as the sender/receiver.

-In dual-channel send/receive architecture we implement two CMAC, network layer, and user logic units on the FPGA.
+In dual-port send/receive architecture we implement two CMAC, network layer, and user logic units on the FPGA.
 ![plot](images/demo_dual.jpg)

 ## Clone the repository